 According to him, individuals above 15 form the bulk of the population that transact business and will need the Ghana card, hence the move to defer the registration of persons below 15 to next year.

-The move follows the decision by the Minister for Communications and Digitalisation to extend the SIM card registration exercise to September 31, 2022 to allow more Ghanaians to acquire the Ghana card which is the only document required.
+The move follows the decision by the Minister for Communication and Digitalisation to extend the SIM card registration exercise to September 31, 2022 to allow more Ghanaians to acquire the Ghana card which is the only document required.

 The Authority said it is yet to distribute over 800,000 printed cards which is also contributing to the majority of people not being able to register their SIM cards.

-Mr Ganiyu believes delaying the registration of persons below 15 will free them to serve the bulk majority of individuals who need the card the most.
+Mr. Ganiyu believes delaying the registration of persons below 15 will free them to serve the bulk majority of individuals who need the card the most.

 “The reason for 15 years and above is certainly that they’re the ones who would normally transact with an ID card.
-For instance, whether it’s about a bank account, it’s about pension, it’s about SIM card registration…to that extent, NIA has been able to register about 90% of persons within this age bracket.
+For instance, whether it’s about a bank account, it’s about pension, it’s about SIM card registration…to that extent, NIA has been able to register about 90% of persons within this age bracket.”

 “Over the course of the year or early next year, we will start registering Ghanaians who are below the age of 15,” he added.

-Mr Ganiyu also assured that the NIA will continue to register individuals as the institution has created 292 permanent regional and district offices across the country to enable the majority of Ghanaians to register for the Ghana card.
+Mr. Abdul Ganiyu also assured that the NIA will continue to register individuals as the institution has created 292 permanent regional and district offices across the country to enable the majority of Ghanaians to register for the Ghana card.

 “NIA is a state institution that is mandated by law to set up permanent regional and district offices that make provision for Ghanaians to register continuously, and for us to continue to render what we call Identity Management Services.
 NIA registration doesn’t have a deadline,” he said.